okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-12-0/index.md

 In OAuth 2.0 or OpenID Connect [authentication flows](/docs/guides/request-user-consent/overview/), Okta-hosted user consent dialogs were updated to display neutral colors for some UI elements. <!-- OKTA-262803 -->

-### OAuth for Okta Enabled for Additional Endpoint
+### OAuth for Okta Enabled for Clear User Sessions Endpoint

 The [Clear User Sessions endpoint](/docs/reference/api/users/#clear-user-sessions) now has OAuth for Okta enabled.